barryclark/jekyll-now/_posts/2018-09-03-Extending-the-Gaussian-Mixture-Approach-To-Fantasy-Football-Tiering.md

 layout: post
 title: Extending the Gaussian Mixture Approach for Fantasy Football Tiering
 tags:
+- Math
-- Machine Learning
+- Sports
-- Theory
+- Practical
 summary: An extention to the Gaussian Mixture approach to tiering Players
 ---